Great site for MSBuild recipes

 A few interesting questions arose:

-I found a feature that I thought was bug in Visual Studio… If you have ReSharper (4.0 in my case) installed it shows your missing references directly in the .config-file.
+I found a feature that I thought was a bug in Visual Studio… If you have ReSharper (4.0 in my case) installed, it shows your missing references directly in the .config file.

-Of course there are limitations of this - secondary references cannot be resolved but it is still a great help.
-Unfortunately it confused me for a while thinking it was a bug in the config editor of Visual Studio.
+Of course, there are limitations to this—secondary references cannot be resolved, but it is still a great help.
+Unfortunately, it confused me for a while, thinking it was a bug in the config editor of Visual Studio.
 But I take that one on me.